Crumpet: Characteristics

-Crumpets are distinguished from similar sized muffins by being made from a batter, rather than a dough.
+Crumpets are distinguished from similarly sized muffins by being made from a batter, rather than a dough.
 English crumpets are generally circular, roughly 8 cm in diameter and 2 cm thick.
-Their shape comes from being restrained in the pan/griddle by a shallow ring.
+Their shape comes from being restrained in the pan or griddle by a shallow ring.
 They have a characteristic flat top with many small pores and a spongy texture which allows butter or other spreads to permeate.

-Crumpets may be cooked until ready to eat warm from the pan, but are also left slightly undercooked and then toasted.
+Crumpets may be cooked until ready to eat warm from the pan, but may also be left slightly undercooked and then toasted.
 While premade commercial versions are available in most supermarkets, freshly home-made crumpets are less heavy and doughy in texture.
 They are usually eaten with a spread of butter, or with other sweet or savoury toppings.

-While in some areas of the country the word pikelet is synonymous with the crumpet, in others (such as Staffordshire and Yorkshire) it refers to a slightly differing recipe.
-If differentiated from the crumpet, a pikelet is defined as containing no yeast as a raising agent; as using a thinner batter than a crumpet; and as being cooked without a ring, giving a flatter result than a crumpet.
-In Stoke-on-Trent, pikelets were once sold in the town's many oatcake shops and still are.
+While in some areas of the country the word pikelet is synonymous with the crumpet, in others (such as Staffordshire and Yorkshire) it refers to a different recipe.
+A pikelet is distinguished by containing no yeast as a raising agent and by using a thinner batter than a crumpet, and as being cooked without a ring, giving a flatter result than a crumpet.
+In Stoke-on-Trent, pikelets are and have historically been sold in the town's many oatcake shops.
 A 1932 recipe for Staffordshire pikelets specifies that they were made with flour and buttermilk, with bicarbonate of soda as a raising agent, and suggests cooking them using bacon fat.

-The term pikelet is used in Australian and New Zealand cuisine for a smaller version of what in Scotland and North America would be called a pancake and, in England, a Scotch pancake, girdle or griddle cake, or drop scone.
+The term pikelet is used in Australian and New Zealand cuisine for a smaller version, served cold or just warm from the pan, of what in Scotland and North America would be called a pancake and, in England, a Scotch pancake, girdle or griddle cake, or drop scone.